Petty Theft | Shoplifting | Grand Theft | Burglary | Robbery | Theft Diversion

 1) Bought, sold, received, aided in selling, hid or aided in hiding stolen property, 2) Knew the properly had been stolen, AND 3) Knew that property was in their possession

 Often, people end up with gifts, or buy things from others not knowing they ended up with stolen property.
 If this has happened to you, we can help you get through it.
-Contact the Law Offices of Phil Hache at (818) 336-1386
+Contact the Law Office of Philip D. Hache at (818) 336-1386